The official flexible dieting guide on how to start tracking macros and burn fat with IIFYM

 The most common question we get from our readers that want to burn fat:

-HOW DO I START TRACKING MACROS WITH IIFYM?
+HOW DO I START TRACKING MACROS TO LOSE WEIGHT WITH IIFYM?

 1. Buy a digital food scale (weigh your food in grams, uncooked)

 2. Sign up to MacroTracker.com (log all of your food in grams, uncooked).

 3. Use the IIFYM Calculator to get your exact fat loss macros based on your specific body and energy levels.

 4. Weigh everything you eat for the first 3 months.
 (Eventually, you can eyeball it but we suggest staying consistent with the scale for best results)

 5. Log every single thing you eat at Macrotracker.com, not matter how small, or how “healthy” you think it is.
 If you eat it, track it!